edgedelta/docs/docs/installation/add-profiler-agent.md

 Obtain a Profiler Report
 -------------------------

 When you obtain a profiler report, you can send the report to Edge Delta for analysis.

+> **Note**
+>
+> You can also view the data using the ppof tool.
+> 1. Run the following command to install pprof, which requires golang installed:
+<code>go install github.com/google/pprof@latest</code>
+> 2. Run the following command to visualize pprof results:
+<code>pprof -web /tmp/cpu.pb.gz</code>

 Based on the information you want to obtain, run the following command:

-For information on Heap, run:
+For information on heap, run:

-<code>curl -sK -v <http://localhost:8080/debug/pprof/heap> > heap.out</code>
+<code>curl -sK -v <http://localhost:8080/debug/pprof/heap> --output /tmp/heap.pb.gz</code>

 For information on CPU, run: